isaksandin/carrot/README.md

 ### Search keyword

-If the first word is one of the _search keywords_, Carrot will use the rest of the sentence as a query on the designated web page.
+If the first word is one of the _search keywords_, Carrot will use the rest of the sentence as a query on the designated web page(s).
+(Make sure you enable popups for the site if you plan to open a group of pages.)

 > Example: `images cute kittens` will, with the default settings, do an image search on Google with 'cute kittens'.